Why You Should Develop a Wet Work Program for Construction Sites

 Establishing a wet work program can help contractors minimize the threat of water damage during the installation or maintenance process for various wet systems—including fire sprinklers, irrigation systems, sump pumps, stormwater and drainage, water pressure tanks and hot water systems.
 These programs—which can be implemented for wet work conducted by employees, third-party service providers and independent contractors—prioritize water damage prevention through a series of pre-work inspection, mid-work monitoring, post-work evaluation and permitting protocols.

-Initiating the Wet Work Permit Process
+Initiating the Wet Works Construction Permit Process

 At the core of every program is the initiation of an onsite wet work permit.
 Employees, third-party service providers and independent contractors should be required to complete a request for a permit prior to conducting any form of wet work on the construction site.